Creating a Podcast App: Best Apps to Record and Listen to Podcasts

 Common features for a podcast app

-- Playlists.
 This is a very important feature for a podcast app.
-It lets users create playlist of shows that refresh as new episodes are released.
+It lets users create a playlist of shows that refreshes as new episodes are released.

 Four steps to develop a podcast app